 Presumably, your credit score will play the biggest role in determining your chances of getting approved.
 Typically, first-time buyers would need a credit score of at least 650 to qualify.
-Keep in mind that this may vary depending on the lender and your situation (other loans, income, history, etc.) If you have a good credit score (See how to achieve a great credit score), you shouldn’t be lying on the beach and waiting to be approved .
+Keep in mind that this may vary depending on the lender and your situation (other loans, income, history, etc.) If you have a good credit score (, you shouldn’t be lying on the beach and waiting to be approved.
 Get some work done to increase it even more.

-The terms, interest rate in particular, depend on the credit score.
+The terms, interest rates, in particular, depend on the credit score.
 The higher the score, the lower your interest rate will be.
-Given the fact that mortgages are long-term loans (25-30 years), you can save a lot of money on interest payment.
-If you don’t understand how to get your credit score – you can start here.
+Given the fact that mortgages are long-term loans (25-30 years), you can save a lot of money on interest payments.

 Step 2: Make Payments on Time